mozilla-releng/scrum/README.md

 We have three defined roles in our agile process:

 ### 1. Product owner
 The _Product owner_ manages the product backlog and keeps the rest of the team working on the most important thing.
 They have the final decision on matters of scope.
-They can also change the scope of the current milestone or, at their discretion, end the sprint early.
+They can also change the scope of the current sprint or, at their discretion, end the sprint early.

 #### 1a.
 Epic owner
 For sprints composed of multiple, unrelated epics, a different _Product owner_ can be assigned per epic.